-Our study adds to the large body of literature addressing the overarching question of whether the Arctic can, has and will influence mid-latitude weather and climate (Barnes and Screen, 2015).
+Our study adds to the large body of literature addressing the overarching question of whether the Arctic can, has and will influence 330 mid-latitude weather and climate (Barnes and Screen, 2015).
 Several previous studies have stressed the absence of a statistically significant signal to question claims concerning the influence of sea ice (Blackport and Screen, 2020; Seviour, 2017; Sun et al., 2016).
 However, absence of evidence is not evidence of absence (Shepherd, 2016).
-Moreover, if we reject the hypothesis of a causal influence, we are left with the puzzle of explaining the nonlinearity seen in Fig. 1 and Fig. 2, whereas a weak causal influence is consistent with a lack of statistical significance.
-We have shown that despite the signal emerging from BK-SIC being likely small relative to internal variability, and the proposed mediating pathway not being robustly identified in the CMIP5 ensemble, the impacts for the future SPV could nonetheless be pronounced due to large loss of BK-SIC.
-In particular, assuming a weak influence of BK-SIC on SPV enables to explain the model disagreement on the SPV response to warming (Fig. 6) and a large part of the inter-model spread in the model projections (Fig. 5).
-Given that declining Arctic sea ice is certain in a warming climate, we argue for putting more focus on the avoidance of type-2 errors (Anderegg et al., 2014; Shepherd, 2019), to fully address the plausible range of regional climate impacts of Arctic sea-ice loss (Sutton, 2019).
+Moreover, if we reject the hypothesis of a causal influence, we are left with the puzzle of explaining the nonlinearity seen in Fig. 1, whereas a weak causal influence is consistent with a lack of statistical significance.
+We have shown that despite the signal emerging from BK-SIC being likely small 335 relative to internal variability, and the proposed mediating pathway not being robustly identified in the CMIP5 ensemble, the impacts for the future SPV could nonetheless be pronounced due to large loss of BK-SIC.
+In particular, assuming a weak influence of BK-SIC on SPV enables to explain both the non-linearity in the SPV response to warming (Fig. 5) and a large part of the intermodel spread in the model projections (Fig. 4).
+The approximate linear dependence of the residuals on time or on temperature may be seen as providing some indirect evidence for the plausibility of this pathway.
+Given that declining Arctic sea ice is certain in a 340 warming climate, we argue for putting more focus on the avoidance of type-2 errors (Anderegg et al., 2014; Shepherd, 2019), to fully address the plausible range of regional climate impacts of Arctic sea-ice loss (Sutton, 2019).

 Quantifying the influence of BK-SIC on SPV is difficult.
-One potential reason is the documented non-stationarity of the Arctic-stratosphere pathway with several models exhibiting large decadal SPV variability (Kolstad and Screen, 2019; Siew et al., 2020).
-Another challenge we encountered is the choice of the relevant sea ice months, which seems to vary across models and might also change from year to year for a given model (Blackport and Screen, 2019; García-Serrano et al., 2017).
-For a fixed lag and month, only approximately half of the models show an expected negative link from BK-SIC to Ural-SLP (Fig. 4b).
-On the other hand, using seasonal averages to estimate a net causal effect might have led to an underestimated causal effect in the models (Fig. 4a).
+One potential reason is the documented non-stationarity of the Arcticstratosphere pathway with several models exhibiting large decadal SPV variability (Kolstad and Screen, 2019; Siew et al., 2020).
+Another challenge we encountered is the choice of the relevant sea ice months, which seems to vary across models and might also

-An improved understanding of the timing of the BK-SIC to SPV pathway will be necessary to achieve progress.

-The uncertainty regarding future SPV change contributes to uncertainty about future mid-latitude weather and climate (Simpson et al., 2018; Zappa and Shepherd, 2017).
+- 345 change from year to year for a given model (Blackport and Screen, 2019; García-Serrano et al., 2017).
+For a fixed lag and month, only approximately half of the models show an expected negative link from BK-SIC to Ural-SLP (Fig. 3b).
+On the other hand, using seasonal averages to estimate a net causal effect might have led to an underestimated causal effect in the models (Fig. 3a).
+An improved understanding of the timing of the BK-SIC to SPV pathway will be necessary to achieve progress. - The uncertainty regarding future SPV change contributes to uncertainty about future mid-latitude weather and climate (Simpson et al., 2018; Zappa and Shepherd, 2017).
 Our results of a weakened SPV in response to BK-SIC decrease are overall consistent with a reported poleward jet shift and negative NAO-like response to sea ice loss across the CMIP5 models (Screen & Blackport, 2019; Screen et al., 2018; Zappa et al., 2018).
 In this context, it was further shown that models with sea-ice loss have a weakened SPV in late winter, whilst those without sea-ice loss have a strengthened SPV (see e.g. Fig. S5 of Zappa et al., 2018).
 Yet, how much the stratospheric pathway discussed in this study contributes to this compared to other Arctic-related mechanisms not involving the stratosphere remains an open question (Kretschmer et al., 2016; Nakamura et al., 2016; Wu et al., 2016; Zhang et al., 2018).